-Let’s try and understand the challenges faced by the Scrum Master and how he/she plays the role of a servant leader.
+Let’s try and understand the challenges faced by the Scrum Master and how he or she plays the role of a servant leader.

-A Scrum Master collaborates with all the members of the team, and for each specific role, has to provide various services to the following people in the team:
+A Scrum Master collaborates with all the members of the team, and is required to provide various services to the Product Owner, the Team and the organisation.